espocrm/documentation/user-guide/emails.md

-# Guidelines on Using Emails
+# Guidelines on using emails

 EspoCRM provides the ability to fetch emails from IMAP box.
 This makes possible to use EspoCRM as an email client along with CRM-specific features.